 6. Stock the house with food for sharing and gifting

 and pop them in the fridge or freezer so you have lots ready for when guests arrive.
 Read the recipes you’re using for Christmas dinner and familiarise yourself with them so you can draw up a time plan.

 Start cleaning the house for the big day; again, doing a little bit each day is less taxing than stressing over one big clean-out.
 Check that you have clean linen for the beds and spare towels.
 You can also set the table ahead of time so that it’s ready for serving.

 8. Get your kitchen ready for the big day

 The week of Christmas, shop for any perishable food items needed for your menu, and buy extra butter, wine and chocolates — these are always going to go quickly!
 Keep in mind any dietary requirements that your guests might have and start sourcing special ingredients now.
 Don’t rush into buying new items — ask around if you’re missing something essential to your party plans.
 At least one friend is sure to have a punch bowl or a cheeseboard.

 9. Prep as much of the big dinner the day before

 Begin your preparations for Christmas dinner the day before: prepare starters and desserts and chop all of your vegetables.
-Draw up a time schedule for cooking tomorrow and if you haven’t already made your Christmas cake, this last-minute recipe is perfect.
+Draw up a time schedule for cooking tomorrow, working backwards from your chosen serving time and being generous with timings to allow yourself a comfortable window in which to get everything done.
+If you haven’t already made your Christmas cake, this last-minute recipe is perfect.
 Bake some cookies with your children and don’t forget to leave a few out with some milk for Santa, and carrots for his reindeer!